-The Brain Gain of Corporate Boards: A Natural Experiment from China
+The Brain Gain of Corporate Boards: Evidence from China

 Central University of Finance and Economics - School of Accountancy